mikenakis/Bathyscaphe/README.md

 - Look for it by simple name, thus honoring it regardless of package.
 - Treat any class annotated as such as immutable without analyzing it.
 The idea behind this is that if the developer already has a static analysis tool, then that tool can make sure that classes marked as `@Immutable` are in fact immutable, so that Bathyscaphe does not have to repeat the checks.
 - Be sure to include big disclaimers that the use of the `@Immutable` annotation bypasses Bathyscaphe, so it should only be used if the developer already has other means of statically ascertaining immutability.

-TODO: possibly make the bathyscaphe-claims module completely separate from bathyscaphe so as to reduce confusion with respect to licensing?

 TODO: reduce the size of the assessment hierarchy